 Cambridge is a vibrant and picturesque city, with the feel of a market town.
 It is home to one of the world's top universities and has a superb collection of buildings, ranging from the 11th century to the modern day.
 The 31 Cambridge colleges alone offer a range of architectural styles spanning 700 hundred years.
 The 11th century tower of St Bene't's church is the oldest building in the county.
 And the 12th century Round Church is a fine example of Norman architecture.

 If you want to get the most out of a visit to Cambridge, a guided walking tour with a registered Cambridge guide is a good way to do it.

-We offer tours ranging from one to two hours.
+We offer fun and informative tours ranging from one to two hours.
 The exact time can be adjusted to suit your needs and interests.